-20.1.4 21.1.4 In Mixed/Commercial Industrial Areas industrial and service commercial areas the

-Town intends:

-- a) to encourage appropriate development and redevelopment to facilitate economic activity; - b) to eliminate land use conflicts; - c) to upgrade access and servicing to industrial lands where deficient.
+- 20.1.1 In Mixed/Commercial Industrial Areas the Town intends: - a) to encourage appropriate development and redevelopment to facilitate economic activity; - b) to eliminate land use conflicts; and - c) to upgrade access and servicing to industrial lands where deficient.

-20.2 21.2 Community Improvement Criteria
+20.2 Community Improvement Criteria

-In order to achieve the objectives previously listed, a set of criteria for choosing community improvement projects and delineating potential community improvement project areas follow.
+In order to achieve the objectives previously listed, a set of criteria for choosing community improvement projects and delineating potential community improvement projects are as follow.